What is a Medical Alcohol Detox?

 The stronger the alcohol dependency a person develops the stronger withdrawal symptoms will be.
 People with an alcohol use disorder (AUD) will engage in excessive drinking by drinking throughout the day or in large amounts within a short period of time; also called binge drinking.

-Additionally, prolonged use of alcohol can lead to health conditions that could cause complications to the detox process.
+Additionally, prolonged use of alcohol can lead to health conditions that could cause complications to the medical alcohol detox process.
 These include:

 - Liver Damage

 - Severe Depression and Anxiety

 In an Inpatient drug rehab center, a thorough examination is run to guarantee that any methods used during the detox are going to be safe for the patient, and health problems or chronic health conditions can be considered and treated.
 During your stay, you will also receive 24/7 medical support and monitoring around the clock.
 This means that if at any point unexpected problems arise, trained staff can effectively respond.
 This is a huge contrast from home detoxes which can be risky and unsafe.